winsonrich/aws-encryption-sdk-java/README.md

 To use this SDK you must have:

 * **A Java 8 development environment**

-If you do not have one, go to [Java SE Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and then download and install the Java SE Development Kit (JDK).
+  If you do not have one, go to [Java SE Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) on the Oracle website, then download and install the Java SE Development Kit (JDK).
 Java 8 or higher is recommended.

+  **Note:** If you use the Oracle JDK, you must also download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 * **Bouncy Castle**

   Bouncy Castle provides a cryptography API for Java.
-If you do not have Bouncy Castle, go to https://bouncycastle.org/latest_releases.html and then download the provider file that corresponds to your JDK.
+If you do not have Bouncy Castle, go to https://bouncycastle.org/latest_releases.html, then download the provider file that corresponds to your JDK.
 Or, you can pick it up from Maven:

   ```xml
   <dependency>